awslabs/aws-greengrass-labs-dashboard-grafana/README.md

     * default: `true`

 * `SecretArn` - The ARN of the AWS Secret Manager secret containing your desired Grafana username/password.
+You must configure and deploy this secret with the [Secret manager component](https://docs.aws.amazon.com/greengrass/v2/developerguide/secret-manager-component.html), and you must specify this secret in the `accessControl` configuration parameter to allow this component to use it.
     * (`string`)
     * default: `arn:aws:secretsmanager:<region>:<account>:secret:<name>`